 Memory-memory transfers are enabled by setting bit 0.
-And the channel 0 address can be held for all transfers by setting bit 1.
-This setting can be used to enable 1 word contents of the source area to be written into the entire destination area.
+Channel 0 address can be held for all transfers by setting bit 1.
+This setting can be used to enable 1-word contents of the source area to be written into the entire destination area.